keszeiz/nCoV-SARS-2-CeMM/narratives/nCoV-SARS-2-CeMM_Generalaudience2.md

 abstract: "
 SARS-CoV-2 is the coronavirus causing COVID-19.
 Under the project [Mutational Dynamics of SARS-CoV-2 in Austria](https://cemm.at/research/sars-cov-2-at/about/), CeMM, in collaboration with the Medical University of Vienna have so far sequenced 318 viral genomes isolated from COVID-10 patients in Austria.
 The genomic data has been integrated into a global map of SARS-CoV-2 mutations.

+<a href='https://www.nytimes.com/interactive/2020/04/30/science/coronavirus-mutations.html' target='_ blank'>How SARS-CoV-2 mutates and spreads</a>

 This week, we will concentrate on how often mutations appear in the SARS-CoV-2 genome and show a mutation that likely emerged in Austria."